Recreation & Sport Park Brixen

 COLLABORATORS M7 architecture+Design-Architetto Marco Sette, LA Britta Tscherteu , KTB engineering, DieModellbauer, Davide Lorenzato

 The first objective was to develop the site as a new urban node.
-Across the river from the site are there pre-existing sports facilities, as well as schools and homes.
+Across the river from the site, there are pre-existing sports facilities, as well as schools and homes.
 Through the construction of a new bridge and the removal of obstacles, the physical and visual dialogue between the two banks is enabled, creating a single park.
 A network of cycle and pedestrian paths connect this new green lung to the city, allowing it to become an integral part of it.
+The river and the mountain form the pivotal axis of the view to which the entire project refers.
+To integrate the new buildings into the landscape, their height is limited.